 Day 1: Edinburgh & Royal Yacht Britannia

 Arrive Edinburgh airport where you will be met by your chauffeur/guide.
 On your way into Edinburgh you’ll visit the Royal Yacht Britannia, the former yacht of the Royal family.
+From the elegant State Apartments to the gleaming Engine Room.
+See where Prince William and Prince Harry spent their summer holidays.
+Discover where kings and queens, world leaders and celebrities were wined and dined; from Frank Sinatra and Liz Taylor to Nelson Mandela and Sir Winston Churchill.
 You’ll then arrive at your hotel in central Edinburgh for a two-night stay.
 Enjoy some time to relax, and settle into your accommodation before a welcome dinner with some whisky tastings.

 Day 2: Edinburgh

 Today, enjoy a private-guided tour learning about Edinburgh’s long history.
 You’ll see how the medieval townhouses along the Royal Mile contrast with the fine Georgian architecture of the 200-year old New Town and learn about the many prominent Scottish inventors, doctors and writers for whom Edinburgh is famous.
 Visit the imposing Edinburgh Castle, tour this historic military stronghold, the birthplace of the city, and soak up the dramatic views.
 In the afternoon, wind your way through the medieval streets, ending at the impressive Palace of Holyrood, the Scottish residence of The Queen.

 Day 3: Blackness Castle & St. Andrews